lekpeng/lekpeng.github.io/index.md

 ### Virtual Walkthrough - 360 with 3d Asset

-<p>An interactive, virtual walkthrough exploring a plant with intergrated 3d Model equipment, in addtion to emergency shutdown procedures. </p>
+<p>An interactive, virtual walkthrough exploring a plant with intergrated 3d Model equipment, in addition to an emergency shutdown procedure. </p>

 - [Demo Video](https://youtu.be/xnGcVrorWtM)
 - Tools: **Unity Engine(C#), 3ds Max**